This post includes affiliate links. Find out more about affiliate links and how they help this site.

 There are as many seasonings for rice as there are world cuisines, from lemon, garlic and herbs in the Mediterranean to tomatoes and peppers in Mexico or coconut and pandan leaves in South East Asia.

 This dish may not be all that authentic, but everything in it is, and the taste will remind you of all the good things about Chinese food!
-The ingredients help to build layers of complexity and flavor in the rice in a fairly short time and with minimal effort.
+The ingredients help build layers of complexity and flavor in the rice in a fairly short time and with minimal effort.

 Have a look at some of my other great steam oven rice recipes here: